ankorstore/yokai/docs/modules/fxtrace.md

 When you use a Yokai [application template](https://ankorstore.github.io/yokai/applications/templates/), you have nothing to install, it's ready to use.

-## Usage

-This module makes available the [TracerProvider](https://github.com/open-telemetry/opentelemetry-go) in Yokai dependency injection system.

-It is built on top of `OpenTelemetry`, see its [documentation](https://github.com/open-telemetry/opentelemetry-go) for more details about available methods.

-You can inject the tracer provider where needed, but it's recommended to use the one carried by the `context.Context` when possible (for automatic traces correlation).

 ## Configuration

 This module provides the possibility to configure a `processor`: